wxinix/cpp-explained/src/primitive/CharTypes_CharSetsEncodings.md

 ### *Why not UTF-24 encoding*

-Although it is theoretically possible to create a fixed-length encoding scheme that uses 3 bytes to represent each Unicode code point, such an encoding scheme would not provide any significant advantages over existing encoding schemes like UTF-8, UTF-16, or UTF-32 in terms of processing or space efficiency.
+Although it is theoretically possible to create a fixed-length encoding scheme using 3 bytes to represent each Unicode code point, such a scheme would not provide any significant advantages over existing ones like UTF-8, UTF-16, or UTF-32 in terms of processing or space efficiency.
 Many software systems and programming languages are optimized for these standard Unicode encoding schemes, making them more convenient and widely supported.

 Furthermore, most of the commonly used Unicode code points are smaller than 65536, which means that using three bytes per code point would result in unnecessary wastage of space.
 Therefore, despite the theoretical possibility of a 3-byte fixed-length encoding scheme, it is not practical to use it in most real-world scenarios.